MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 - **Imperative Script** - A script which is designed to perform an action each and every time the <i>Execute</i> button is clicked on the ribbon.
 Such a script does not generally modify the object model of the debugger.

+When you succesfully load a JavaScript and green check box will appear on the script title bar.
+If there are errors in the script, a red x will be displayed.

 For more information about working with JavaScript, see these topics:

 [JavaScript Debugger Scripting](javascript-debugger-scripting.md)